 Below screenshot will show you the list of available options in the Ports tab:

 - Port Name: List of available column names.
 By clicking the New column button you can add new columns and by clicking the scissors button you can delete the unwanted columns.

-- O: Columns that are check marked under this section are the router transformation Output columns.
-If you unchecked any column then, that column will not be available to load in target table.
+- O: Columns that are check-marked under this section are the router transformation Output columns.
+If you unchecked any column then, that column will not be available to load in the target table.

-Within the Groups tab we have to define the group names and condition we want to use.
-From the blow screenshot you can observe that we created two groups (LEAST SALES and MEDIUM SALES).
+Within the Groups tab, we have to define the group names and condition we want to use.
+From the below screenshot, you can observe that we created two groups (LEAST SALES and MEDIUM SALES).

 All the remaining rows will be acted as default output and they will be stored in DEFAULT 1 group (Sales Amount > 2000)